Why I believe the 9 to 5 concept is insane:

 Something I also just want to touch on is how inefficient workplaces can be.
 Have you ever had to look busy but you actually have nothing to do.
 Or felt really rough but still had to go in, knowing your work would be subpar.
 I believe the 9 to 5 concept is insane and thats why I quit my career because of things like that.

 Traditional 9 to 5 workplaces expect everyone to work hard, but the problem is that working hard isn’t always the most productive.
-You need to work smart instead and working smart just isn’t encouraged in the 9 to 5 doctrine.
+You need to work smart instead.
+I will be writing a post on this soon so watch this space.

 If you want to read more on the inefficiency of long working hours I found this post on Feakonomics really interesting.